Shohei Otani is still MLB's biggest offseason question

 They don’t know if he wants an AL team over an NL team, with access to at-bats as a designated hitter.
 They don’t know if he would prefer to play alongside another star from Japan, such as the Yankees’ Masahiro Tanaka, to ease his transition.
 There have been rumors that he would prefer to be part of a rebuilding effort rather than joining an established power, but nobody really knows if that means he’d pick, say, the Twins over the Dodgers.

-“The information that’s out there might be hearsay based on speculation,” said one evaluator.
+“The information that’s out there might be hearsay based on speculation,” one evaluator said.

 And then there is the overriding mystery: Nobody knows for sure if he’ll have the opportunity to play Major League Baseball in 2018, because MLB’s player transfer agreement with Nippon Professional Baseball has expired.
 As of Monday afternoon, the two sides continued to be at a standoff.